501stEcho/Blitzkrieg/README.md

 Launch the game :
 - "./my_runner"

-Know the synopsis and how to play:
+Display the synopsis and the controls:
 - "./my_runner -h"